 Int32.CompareTo Method in C# with Examples

-The Int32.CompareTo method in C# is used to compare this instance to a specified object or Int32 and returns an indication of their relative values.
+The Int32.CompareTo method in C# is used to compare the current integer instance with another integer or object and returns an indication of their relative values.
+This method is particularly useful for sorting operations and conditional comparisons.

 Syntax